 A 1/2 teaspoon of salt is all you need to remain goiter free.

 Now for the pepper.
-My friends Mike and Loran gave me this adorable pepper grinder several years ago.
+My friends gave me this adorable pepper grinder several years ago.
 Isn't it cute?
 It suits me perfectly.
 Thanks guys, I'm still using it.
 Sorry this picture is just the crappiest of crap.
 It doesn't do this very special grinder justice.
 I'll try harder next time.

 A 1/2 teaspoon of freshly ground pepper will do it.